jcomo/immut/README.md

 A dynamically generated immutable container

 **Behavior**
-* Trying to set a specified field on the immutable container after creation will raise an AttributeError.
+* Trying to set a specified field on the immutable container after creation will raise an `AttributeError`.
+* Setting a *non-specified* field in the constructor will raise a `ValueError`
-* Setting a *non-specified* field on the container will be allowed, but is not recommended as it is outside the scope of the use case and is bad python programming practice in general.
+  * Setting a non-specified field on the container after construction is allowed, but is not recommended as it is outside the scope of the use case and is bad python programming practice in general.
 * Non-initialized fields in the constructor will return `None` when accessed.